New posts | Today's posts

 Usually found in the middle storey in small groups.
 Sometimes together with other frugivorous species like green pigeons or bulbuls.
 Often quite inconspicuous and allows close approaching.

-Diet includes fruits such as figs, though it also eats small rodents, reptiles and insects.
+Their main diet consists of fruits such as figs, though they also eats small rodents, reptiles and insects.

 [edit] External Links